sagol-python-for-neuroscientists/textbook-public/assignment3/README.md

     Attributes
     ----------
     foldername : path-like
-        Name of base folder to iterate on. uniques : list
+        Name of base folder to iterate on their content. duplicates : dict
+    uniques : list
         A list of unique files in the folder and their content. duplicates : dict